polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ```

 The rest of the file basically just provides meta information to the endpoint resolver, and
-correctly parametrises your invocation to **[data.read]** - However, this will be a subject
+correctly parametrises your invocation to **[data.read]**. - However, this will be a subject
 of a later tutorial.
+If you're curious about how this work, you can check out for instance
+the **[add]** slot in the documentation for magic.lambda.

 ### CRUD slots